Talberon/solstandard/README.md

 ## A Note About Art Assets
 Art assets are amalgamated from a variety of self-made, public domain and paid resources, so none of the art/sound assets are included in this repository for redistribution.
+Check out `CREDITS.md` for info on licensing and credit for asset work.